Who Should Consider the Online LL.M.?

 Each professor decides how the course will be graded- some ask for a paper or project, others give a take- home final exam or an in-class final exam, which is proctored.
 Generally, in the Fall semester three required courses have final exams, and in the Spring two required courses have final exams.
 Requirements for elective courses vary.
 Distance Learners who live in South Florida are generally required to come to campus for the final exams.
 For Distance Learners outside the South Florida are, we make arrangements with local testing sites or colleges/universities near where the Distance Learner resides.

-The Internship requirement is waived for Distance Learners, who take a 1-credit elective course in place of the Internship.
+As for the Internship requirement, it is waived for Distance Learners, who take a 1-credit elective course in place of the Internship.
 Occasionally a Distance Learner wants to do an Internship and finds an opportunity nearby.
 With approval of the Program Director, who evaluates the internship placement, supervising attorney, and expected workload, the Internship will be allowed.

 For any questions, please contact us at 305-284-1754 or firstname.lastname@example.org